m1cr0man/python-nixos-nspawn/README.md

 # Installation

+You will need the following tools to get started:

+- Systemd version 256 or newer.
+- Nix (optionally with flake support enabled).

 nixos_nspawn can be installed as a flake from this repository.
 A super quick way to get started is: